CrumrineCoder/CriticalMass-Coding-Challenge/README.md

 *Provide up to three examples of work/projects that you've recently participated in and provide detailed information about your role and contributions to the project.*

 **Rapture Fashion**
-* Boutique fashion website I worked on my own
-* Designed based on UX case studies and existing fashion sites
-* Built with React and Shopify’s storefront API
-* Practice for small business websites and using Shopify as checkout security and inventory management
+Rapture Fashion is a boutique fashion website I designed based on UX case studies and existing fashion sites.
+It was built with React and Shopify’s storefront API.
+It was practice for small business websites and using Shopify as checkout security and inventory management.

 **xSum**
-* Open source ping-testing tool for DevOps consulting company
-* Worked with designer who handed mockups off to me
-* Built front end interface using React
-* Communicated with backend team on daily standups and biweekly sprints
-* User research to find pain points to help founder drive development
+xSum is an open source ping-testing tool for xOps, a DevOps consulting company.
+I worked with a designer who handed off mockups to me to build the front end interface from with React.
+I communicated with a backend team on daily standups and biweekly sprints.
+I also did user research to find pain points to help the founder drive development.

 **Headliner Video**
-* Quality assurance specialist for online video editor
-* Built test plan for bugs and mismatches between development and mockups with eagle eye for detail
-* Communicated failed tests to project manager
-* Independent research on QA best practices and automated testing with Python, Selenium, and Cypress.
+Headliner is an online editor tool I built test plans for bugs and mismatches between development and mockups with an eagle eye for detail.
+I communicated the failed tests to the project manager.
+I did independent research on QA best practices and learned automated testing with Python, Selenium, and Cypress.

 ###### Inspiration
 *Provide up to three examples of work that has recently inspired you from a technical perspective.
 These can be open source projects, CodePens/CodeSandboxes, blog posts, etc. Be sure to include specifics on what you found inspiring.*

 **Duolingo**
-* Original inspiration for learning web development with good UI and goal of universal knowledge
-* Helped me build habits to learn web development
-* Personalized algorithm for each user
-* I want to take an idea or algorithm from a doctoral paper and implement it like Duolingo has
+Duolingo was my original inspiration for learning web development due to its use of algorithms to personalize how each user learns.
+I found Duolingo to be much more helpful than school for learning languages, and I hope I can similarly use my websites to help people with burdensome tasks.

 **Talk to Transformer**
-* Very recent app to create coherent paragraphs with machine learning
-* Want to experiment with tensorflow and machine learning for my connect four AI
+Talk to Transformer is a very recent app that creates coherent paragraphs with an AI which was taught with machine learning.
+I’m always fascinated by these type of projects, and I want to experiment with TensorFlow for machine learning.

 **Meetup.com**
-* Easy to browse new meetups and keep track of what I’m attending
-* Inspired by the people and talks at meetups
-* Help me to learn new specialties, libraries, and techniques to try out on old projects
+Meetup.com uses algorithms to put like-minded people together.
+I find it easy to browse to find new meetups and keep track of what I’m attending.
+I’m also inspired by the people and talks given at these meetups as they help me to find new specialties, libraries, and techniques to learn.
-* Recommended meetups for each user

 ###### Focus
 *If you were given the time and resources to build/learn anything you wanted during your internship, where would you choose to focus your efforts?
 Provide a brief description of how you would spend your time.*

+I’m interested in building websites that bring people together and help people self-educate.
+If given the time and resources, I would build a website that utilizes machine learning to provide adjacent material to what a person is working to help them view the problem in another light.
+There’s many ideas and algorithms in doctoral papers that are not being utilized for real world applications that I’m currently looking into.

-I would take care to meet people on the team and to learn how to communicate with them effectively as a developer to help make the handoff stage easier.
-I’m still learning what industry I’m most interested in focusing in on as a developer, and to figure that out the exposure to many different projects while working at an agency would be ideal.
-I also want to learn how to communicate with clients.
-We wouldn’t have time to build the next Duolingo, but I want to learn how the planning stage for these projects happen as the only projects I’ve planned out are ones I made myself.
+I’m learning what type of industries I want to build projects in, so working in an agency would be ideal with exposure to many different projects.
+I’m also interested in meeting the team of the agency and learning how to communicate with them effectively as a developer so I can be better at receiving hand offs.
+Being part of an agency would also teach me how to communicate with clients.
+I also want to learn about how to plan a project from conception to minimum viable product in a team as I’ve only been onboarded onto projects or planned out the entire project by myself.